code-423n4/2022-12-gogopool-findings/data/mookimgo-Q.md

 	}
 ```

-As the stakers'length is exactly max - offse, which would be the same as total
+As the stakers'length is exactly max - offse, which would be the same as `total` variable

 So there's no need to use assembly dirty hack, and also total variable can be removed